Obarun/66/doc/66-restart.md

 restart [ -h ] [ -P ] service...
 ```

-This command bring down and bring up again a *service*.
+This command brings down and brings up again a *service*.
 This command expects to find an already running *service*.

-The `66 -t` command option have no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.
+The `66 -t` command option has no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.

 In case of `module` service type, all services within the `module` are restarted.

-Multiple *services* can be disabled by separating their names with a space.
+Multiple *services* can be restarted by separating their names with a space.

 This command handles [interdependencies](66.html#handling-dependencies).